Sarrià-Sant Gervasi Restaurants

 4 Carrer de la Infanta Isabel, Sarrrià-Sant Gervasi

 With its wooden architecture and a wide open-air porch, La Balsa is the type of place where you'll want to stall a little while you finish off your bottle of wine post-meal.
-In August, their evening buffet is amazing—it's a bit pricey and there are moments it can feel like a scene, but it's a great place for a summer night.

 You may also like